 The Helm Station.

 At the Canyon 376’s helm, the steering wheel is centrally positioned with the engine controls to starboard and the trim tab buttons just outboard of them.
 Engine instruments and the compass are in a glare-killing black panel forward of an electronics panel that raises when needed and tucks back into the dash with the push of a button.

 Moving forward, a hatch in the starboard side of the console provides access to the Canyon 376’s cabin.
-Two steps lead down to a synthetic teak sole that looks good and is easy to maintain.
-A small galley to port has a stainless-steel sink with a pull-up wand and Isotherm refrigerator.
+Two steps lead down to a teak sole that looks good and is easy to maintain.
+A small galley to port has a stainless-steel sink with a pull-up shower wand and refrigerator.
 Beneath a ventilated hatch is a VacuFlush head, and the boat has a 10-gallon (39 L) holding tank.
 A small lounge in the bow has a clever power backrest that raises with the push of a button to reveal a berth that sleeps two.
 There’s vertical rod storage as well as flexible fabric pockets for stashing gear.

 Grady-White uses what it calls the SeaV2 hull on all its boats.
 It’s a continuously variable V-shaped design that utilizes variable deadrise measurements throughout the bottom.
 It sharpens from the transom (20-degrees) to about 30-degrees amidships and a steeper entry at the bow.
-The hull was designed by C. Raymond Hung & Associates, which has more experience with deep-V hulls than any other naval architect.
+The hull was designed by C. Raymond Hunt & Associates, which has more experience with deep-V hulls than any other naval architect.

 Grady-White builds the Canyon 376 with all hand-applied laminates.
 The boat starts with gelcoat backed up by vinylester resin.
 Each layer of fiberglass is laid by hand.
 There’s no wood in the boat, including in the transom and stringers.
 Stringers are molded from fiberglass and proprietary composites, filled with flotation foam and encapsulated in resin and fiberglass.
 The composite transom on each new boat is reinforced with a solid aluminum transom-angle brace to distribute torque loads.

-We like the fact that Grady-White equips the Canyon 376 with so many standard features including the T-top, trim tabs with indicators, a windlass, fishboxes and the head below decks.
+We like the fact that Grady-White equips the Canyon 376 with so many standard features including the T-top, trim tabs with indicators, a windlass, fish boxes and the head below deck.
 These are items that most buyers would want and not having to add each individual accessory makes the buying process easier.
 The ability to trim the outboards make the boat much more versatile.
 They give the Grady-White Canyon 376 an advantage in fuel economy over similarly sized inboards in that they make the boat significantly faster.
 She planes at relatively low speeds, which saves on fuel.
 Most important of all, she has been designed and built by Grady-White’s veteran team of engineers who have decades of experience with these types of boats, and all of that expertise has gone into the Canyon 376.